lucassabreu/gs-cf/README.md

 * Add the necessary build steps to tweak the theme, and publish your package on npm.
 * Install your own theme npm package as a dependency of your app.

-Here is an example of adding a [customized Bootstrap](https://medium.com/@tacomanator/customizing-create-inferno-app-aa9ffb88165) that follows these steps.
+Here is an example of adding a [customized Bootstrap](https://medium.com/@tacomanator/customizing-create-react-app-aa9ffb88165) that follows these steps.

 ## Adding Flow

 Flow is a static type checker that helps you write code with fewer bugs.
 Check out this [introduction to using static types in JavaScript](https://medium.com/@preethikasireddy/why-use-static-types-in-javascript-part-1-8382da1e0adb) if you are new to this concept.

-Recent versions of [Flow](http://flowtype.org/) work with Create Inferno App projects out of the box.
+Recent versions of [Flow](http://flowtype.org/) work with Create React App projects out of the box.

-To add Flow to a Create Inferno App project, follow these steps:
+To add Flow to a Create React App project, follow these steps:

 1. Run `npm install --save flow-bin` (or `yarn add flow-bin`).
 2. Add `"flow": "flow"` to the `scripts` section of your `package.json`.